Coefficients¶

 Via a model:

-Models automatically register coefficients when added to the simulation.
-As an example, the Refinement Model registers several coefficients
+Models automatically register their own coefficients when added to the simulation.
+For example, the Refinement Model adds

 Manually by user: